Code-Institute-Submissions/davidcalikes-mypse.ie/docs/TESTING.md

 <summary>
 Home Page Testing</summary><br>

-Each Home Page link was tested for each user type and was marked 'pass' when the following expected behaviour was produced via clickable link.
+Each link of the Home Page was tested and was marked 'pass' when the following expected behaviour was produced.

 * Login Redirect -- The user is directed to the correct page depending on the users authentication status upon login or when the login links in the homepage cards are clicked.